Next:Supernatural S 02 E 22 All Hell Breaks Loose Part Two

 Dean: Hey, look at me.
 It's not even that bad.
 It's not even that bad, all right?
 Sammy?
 Sam!
 Hey, listen to me.
 We're gonna patch you up, okay?
 You'll be good as new.
 Huh?
 I'm gonna take care of you.
 I'm gonna take you care of you.
 I've got you.
 That's my job, right?
 Watch out for my pain-in-the-ass little brother?
 Sam?
 Sam!
 Sam!
 Sammy!

-Flyaway Shot: The camera rises above Sam and Dean as Dean holds Sam's body.
+- Flyaway Shot: The camera rises above Sam and Dean as Dean holds Sam's body.

-Sam: I think I know where we are now—Cold Oak, South Dakota.
+- Forbidden Zone: Sam has heard the stories of Cold Oak.Sam: I think I know where we are now: Cold Oak, South Dakota.
 A town so haunted, every single resident fled.